johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 1
   final: true
   lyric: |
-    No need to be depresso
+    No stresso, no stresso.
+It's gonna be espresso.
   commentary: |
     I had assumed this would be a stylish response to Sabrina Carpenter.
 You know, like when Miley did *Flowers* as a massive [“fuck you” to her ex-husband](https://www.smoothradio.com/artists/bruno-mars/miley-cyrus-flowers-lyrics-meaning/) by interpolating Bruno Mars’ *When I Was Your Man*.